Walt Disney World Florida, USA Travel Guide

 Always have a water bottle.

-Wear broken-in, supportive shoes for extensive walking.
+Wear broken-in, supportive shoes for a lot of walking.

 Prioritize walking shoes.